HouzuoGuo/ham-radio-study/README.md

 ### 37. Usage of emergency communication centre of activity frequencies

-My answer: C - permitted for use unless there's emergency communication in progres.
+My answer: C - permitted for use unless there's emergency communication in progress.

 Correct!